Quenched invariance principle for simple random walk on discrete point processes: Introduction

-Let us now describe how the present article is organized.
-Section \ref{sect:corrector} recalls the corrector, which was introduced in \cite{MR2278453} to establish the quenched invariance principle on percolation clusters.
-Its properties was analyzed in more detail by \cite{MR2354160}.
-Proposition \ref{prop:corrector_1} provide the sufficient conditions for the sublinearity of the corrector to prove the quenched invariance principle.
+\paragraph{\bf Organization of the paper} Let us now describe how the present article is organized.
+Section \ref{sect:corrector} recalls the corrector, which was introduced in \cite{MR834478} by using spectral calculus.
+After that, Berger and Biskup \cite{MR2278453} adapted the construction presented there to simple random walk on the (unique) infinite cluster of supercritical bond percolation in $\Z^d$.
+Its properties were analyzed in more detail by Biskup and Prescott \cite{MR2354160}.
+Proposition \ref{prop:corrector_2} provides a sufficient condition for sublinearity of the corrector in our model.

-In Section 2 we give the proof of our main result Theorem \ref{thm:intro_1}.
-We adopt the approach in \cite{MR2354160} and therefore it suffices to prove the sublinearity of the corrector.
-Therefore, the proof of Theorem 1.1 is the sketch only, and we direct power towards proving the sublinearity.
-Propositions \ref{thm:result_1}, \ref{thm:result_2}, \ref{thm:result_3} and \ref{thm:result_4} guarantee that the sufficient conditions for the sublinearity of the corrector are satisfied in our model.
+In Section 3 we give the proof of Theorem \ref{thm:intro_1}.
+We adopt the approach in \cite{MR2354160} and therefore it suffices to prove pointwise sublinearity of the corrector.
+Therefore, the proof of Theorem 1.1 is just a sketch, and we concentrate our effort on proving pointwise sublinearity.
+Propositions~\ref{thm:result_1}, \ref{thm:result_2}, \ref{thm:result_3} and \ref{thm:result_4} guarantee that a sufficient condition for pointwise sublinearity of the corrector is satisfied in our model.